Chemotion/WebsiteCMS/README.md

 ## Overview

 Chemotion CMS is a headless CMS built on Strapi.
-This backend system manages the content for the Chemotion Website, allowing for streamlined content changes.
+This backend system manages the content for the Chemotion Website, allowing for real-time content changes.

-## Contributing

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/FeatureName`)
-3. Commit your Changes (`git commit -m 'Add FeatureName'`)
-4. Push to the Branch (`git push origin feature/FeatureName`)
-5. Open a Pull Request

 ## License